EBZebra/docs/edge/source/guide/configreference.md

 	<FunctionKeysCapturable value="1"/>

 ### EnableFunctionKey_X
-By default all function keys are disabled (e.g. F1, F2) but this setting is used to specify which function keys should be enabled.
-For each key you wish to enable define a EnableFunctionKey_X tag but replace 'X' with the key being enabled, so for example to enable F1 specify EnableFunctionKey_F1.
-The maximum function key you can enable is F24.
-In order to use this configuration setting you must preload the KeyCapture module
+This setting is used to specify which Function keys (F1 to F24) should be enabled (all Function keys are disabled by default).
+For each key to be enabled, define a tag using EnableFunctionKey_X, replacing the ‘X’ with the key number being enabled.
+For example, to enable F1, your tag will include EnableFunctionKey_F1 as below.
+See the sample Config.xml in the user guide for correct branch placement.
+Applies to Android and WM/CE. **Requires a preload of the KeyCapture module**.

 On the Enterprise tablet, this tag can be used to enable the 'P' keys.
-For compatibility with other devices the 'P' keys are referred to as 'F' keys in the config file.
-Therefore in order to enable P2 key on the enterprise tablet, the tag EnableFunctionKey_F2 should be set to 1.
-For Windows Mobile / CE this setting is not specific to the current application and will be applied globally on the device, ***only being unset when a device warm boot is performed.**
+For compatibility with other devices, the 'P' keys are referred to as 'F' keys in the config file.
+To enable P2 key on the Enterprise Tablet, the tag EnableFunctionKey_F2 should be set to 1.
+For Windows Mobile / CE this setting is not specific to the current application and will be applied globally on the device. **This feature can only be reset by performing a device warm boot**.

-> Note: MC40, F1 is mapped to the Volume Down button, F2 to the Volume UP button and F3 to the Search button.
+> Note: On the Zebra MC40, F1 is mapped to the Volume Down button, F2 to the Volume UP button and F3 to the Search button.

-The interaction between FunctionKeysCapturable and EnableFunctionKey_X is shown at below.
+Interaction between FunctionKeysCapturable and EnableFunctionKey_X is shown in the table below.

 **Possible Values**